ConfigureID/gh-actions/README.md

          ...
 ```

-### Deploy to GH Pages
+### Deploy build or Promote release to Cloud Service

-> Deploys the project files to Github Pages
+> Deploy the project to a Cloud Service (supports Github Pages and GCS)

+It can **DEPLOY a build** created on a previous step or **PROMOTE an existing release** to an specified environment (eg. integration, staging, production).

 See contents [here](gh-deploy/action.yml).

 **Steps**
-- Ccreates a Github Deployment and Environment object with status "start" and the environment name
+- Creates a Github Deployment object with status "start" and the name
-- Downloads an artifact from a previous step
+- Downloads an artifact from a previous step OR an asset from an existing release.
-- Deploys the files to the specified path (inputs.to) in Github Pages
+- Deploy the files to the specified path ("namespace/environment_name" or "to") in Github Pages or GCS
 - Marks the Github Deployment object as "finished" with the status of the workflow (success, failed)

 **Usage (when deploying a branch)**